kfirfitousi/portfolio/README.md

 ![TailwindCSS](https://img.shields.io/badge/tailwindcss-%2338B2AC.svg?style=for-the-badge&logo=tailwind-css&logoColor=white)
 ![Vercel](https://img.shields.io/badge/vercel-%23000000.svg?style=for-the-badge&logo=vercel&logoColor=white)

-Using `SveleKit` with `TypeScript` has been an amazing experience.
+Using `SvelteKit` with `TypeScript` has been an amazing experience.
 I felt much more productive than with other frameworks.
 `TailwindCSS` has become my favorite CSS framework, it allows me to compose pixel perfect layouts easily.
 Deploying to `Vercel` is so simple and powerful.
 Connecting my custom domain took less than 5 minutes.